MicrosoftDocs/entra-docs/docs/verified-id/did-web-path.md

 ## Prerequisites

 - Verified ID authority is [manually onboarded](verifiable-credentials-configure-tenant.md) using did:web.
-[Quick setup](verifiable-credentials-configure-tenant-quick.md) uses a domain name managed by Microsoft which can't be extended by yourself.
+[Quick setup](verifiable-credentials-configure-tenant-quick.md) uses a domain name managed by Microsoft which can't be extended.

 ## What is did:web:path?

 Did:web:path is described in the [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/#optional-path-considerations).
-If you have an environment where you are required to use a high number of authorities, acquiring domain names for them becomes a problem.
-Using one single domain and having the different authorities appear as paths under the domain may be a more favourable approach.
+If you have an environment where you're required to use a high number of authorities, acquiring domain names for them becomes a problem.
+Using one single domain and having the different authorities appear as paths under the domain may be a more favorable approach.

 ## Enable domain for did:web:path support

 By default, a tenant and an authority isn't enabled to support did:web:path.
-You request enablement of did:web:path for your authority via creating a new support request in the [Entra admin center](https://entra.microsoft.com/#blade/Microsoft_Azure_Support/NewSupportRequestV3Blade/callerName/ActiveDirectory/issueType/technical).
+You request enablement of did:web:path for your authority via creating a new support request in the [Microsoft Entra admin center](https://entra.microsoft.com/#blade/Microsoft_Azure_Support/NewSupportRequestV3Blade/callerName/ActiveDirectory/issueType/technical).

 Support ticket details: